 Your future career

-At the end of our programmes, you will be prepared to study on either BA/MA/MFA courses.
+At the end of our programme, you will be prepared to study on either BA/MA/MFA courses.
 Graduates of the Foundation Course have also successfully found professional employment and agent representation in the UK, EU and USA.

-Students from our courses have been offered places on both our BA and MA courses, whilst others have been offered places or had final round auditions at; Central, East 15, RADA, Drama Centre, Italia Conti, LAMDA, Royal Welsh, Mountview, Guildford, Drama Studio, Guildhall, The American Academy of Dramatic Art and Stanford University.
+Students from our course have been offered places on both our BA and MA courses, whilst others have been offered places or had final round auditions at; Central, East 15, RADA, Drama Centre, Italia Conti, LAMDA, Royal Welsh, Mountview, Guildford, Drama Studio, Guildhall, The American Academy of Dramatic Art and Stanford University.

 You will receive guidance in CV writing, professional headshots and show reels, self-taping and practice mock auditions with casting directors.
 There will also be workshop Q&A’s with actors and directors, so you understand about the industry as well as a toolkit to manage your well-being and build resilience and discipline.

-How to apply
+How to join

 Useful Information